weapons-and-armor

 Our knowledge of Germanic weaponry comes from several sources.
 Roman historians such as Tacitus (Germania, Annals) and Caesar (Commentaries) provide written descriptions, though they often emphasized the "barbarian" nature of the weapons.
 More reliable are the archaeological finds from bogs and lakes, where ritual sacrifices of weapons were made.
 The Nydam Mose in Denmark yielded a huge cache of Roman‑era weapons, including swords, spears, and arrows, dating from the third to fifth centuries AD.
 The Thorsberg bog in Germany contained similar finds, including a rare chainmail shirt.
 These deposits likely represent the arms of defeated enemies, offered to the gods.

 Grave goods also provide valuable data.
 Germanic burial customs often included weapons with the deceased, reflecting their status and profession.
 The manner of interment—cremation vs. inhumation—also changed over time.
 Sword graves, in particular, are rich in information about hilt styles, blade construction, and decoration.
-Experimental archaeology, where replicas are built and tested, helps reconstruct the effectiveness of these weapons in combat.
+Experimental archaeology has played a crucial role in reconstructing the effectiveness of these weapons in combat, with modern smiths recreating pattern-welded blades, and combat historians testing the performance of replica frameae and franciscas against shields and armor.

 Cultural and Symbolic Significance